percona/percona-xtradb-cluster/doc/source/configure.rst

 Configuring Nodes for Write-Set Replication
 ===========================================

-After installing |PXC| on each node, you need to configure the cluster.
+After installing Percona XtraDB Cluster on each node, you need to configure the cluster.
 In this section, we will demonstrate how to configure a three node cluster:

 +--------+-----------+---------------+